 This level of engagement is beneficial for both the influencer and the brands.
 It leads to more business conversions because people are passionate about seeing.
 And for influencers, it leads to more opportunities to work with brands that align with their values.
 So whether you're a business owner or an influencer, micro-influencers are worth it!

 Small online communities are growing at an exponential rate.
-They can bring together a few dozen people or tens of thousands, but the influencer has already become less as it grows larger.
+They can bring together a few dozen people or tens of thousands, but the influencer has already become less as it grows.
 The growth rate in this community seems irreversible at some point with how many people join daily.

 Everyone is a content creator through writing, video, or audio.
 And with how easy it is to share that content, anyone can be an influencer.
 So it's not just celebrities and brands anymore.